Your health can’t wait. Learn how we’re making our facilities safer and schedule your care now.

 Nicholas has the chance to lead a better life, and the Sylvis family is free to do things that they only dreamed of before.
 For Nicholas and his family, they just hope for a better quality of life, “and that’s where we’re heading.”

-For more information about the Colorectal Center for Children at Children’s Hospital of Pittsburgh of UPMC contact us at 412-692-7280 or by email at email@example.com.
+For more information, contact the Colorectal Center for Children at UPMC Children’s Hospital of Pittsburgh..

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: